vinayhegde1990/devops-notes/docs/source/Email.rst

 Email
 *********

-*Some useful links to cover the basics of Email*
+*Some useful links to explain the concepts of Email*

 ########
 Concepts